-On March 14, 2016 the Company announced that in connection with the transaction with Olisol, John Bell had moved from Executive Chairman to co-Non-Executive Chairman along with Mr. Alexander Abramov, who also became co-Non-Executive Chairman.
-The Company also announced that it has set the Annual General Meeting date for May 31, 2016.
-John Bell, David Henderson, David Roberts and Jim Rawls have informed the Company that they will not stand for re-election at the Annual General Meeting.
+On March 14, 2016, the Company announced that in connection with the transactions with Olisol, John Bell had moved from Executive Chairman to co-Non-Executive Chairman along with Alexander Abramov, who also became co-Non-Executive Chairman.
+In addition, the Company announced that it had set the AGM date for May 31, 2016.
+John Bell, David Henderson, David Roberts and James Rawls all informed the Company that they would not stand for re-election at the AGM.